jzacsh/asl/readme.md

 + Storing new signs _(ie maybe "new signs" feature should only be for personal progress)_
 + Input of new signs _(via webcam-to-autoGIF functionality)_
++ handle finger-spelling for numbers 10 and up